7-Day Diet Plan for High Blood Pressure DASH Guide 2026 to Lower BP Naturally

 Portion Sizes and Serving Recommendations

 Portion control matters.
 A palm-sized serving works well for protein.
 A fist equals one cup of vegetables.
 Whole grains should fill about one quarter of the plate.
-This pattern mirrors the DASH eating pattern.
+This pattern mirrors the DASH eating diet plain pattern.

 Following these proportions supports steady weight management and blood pressure control.
 It also prevents overeating.
 Consistency matters more than perfection in any diet for stage 1 hypertension.